Updated May 30, 2023 - 10:12 pm

 The contest opened in January and encouraged K-12 students from all over the country to submit artwork illustrating what they were grateful for.

 Chee’s winning doodle, titled “The Mittens,” was an homage to her Diné — the Navajo people — heritage.
-Each element in her artwork is a special part of Chee’s heritage, including the background of the mountains of the Monument Valley in Utah.
+Each element in her artwork is a special part of Chee’s heritage, including the background of the buttes of Monument Valley in Utah.

 Chee’s artwork was selected among hundreds of thousands of entries across 55 states and territories.